| The Editorial Process

 - Margins 2.5 cm from all four sides

-- Title page contains all the desired information
+- The title page contains all the desired information

 - Running title provided (not more than 50 characters)